 The user visits the site, triggers the routing code, and is then directed to a nearby server.
 The location of the server, along with the fact that it has cached the website data, allows it to deliver the content instantly.

 CDNs use a variety of different methods to achieve this goal, including HTTP redirection (a redirect request made by the website), IP redirection (based on the individual’s IP), and DNS redirection (a redirection based on DNS hostnames).
-These methods provide similar benefits and work to the same goal, but the redirection method varies.
+These content delivery methods provide similar benefits and work to the same goal, but the redirection method varies.

 CDNs As The Ultimate Solution